viSHuu15/Python/README.md

 # Python
-Here are some basic pyhton programs that I'm learning during my Python programming journey
+Here are some basic python programs that I'm learning during my Python programming journey